 And for a light and delicious dessert, try this keto mixed berries and cream recipe from my friend Trina.
 Would go perfect with this!

-- 1/4 cup fresh raspberries
+- ¼ cup fresh raspberries (for garnish)

-- 4 oz brut or dry champagne
+- 4 ounces brut or dry champagne

-- 4 oz raspberry tea, brewed (I used Celestial Seasonings Raspberry Zinger)
+- 4 ounces unsweetened raspberry tea, brewed (I used Celestial Seasonings Raspberry Zinger)

-- 1 tbsp sugar free raspberry syrup (I used Torani sugar free raspberry syrup)
+- 1 tablespoon sugar free raspberry syrup (I used Torani sugar free raspberry syrup)

-Brew your tea using twice the amount of bags and let cool in the refrigerator until ready to use.
+- Brew your tea using twice the amount of bags and let cool in the refrigerator until ready to use.

 You can substitute sweetener of your choice instead of the sugar free raspberry syrup.
 Use as much as tastes good to you.
 The syrup adds a lot of raspberry flavor though.
 You might want make stronger tea if not using it.